Kia Sportage: Second generation (JE/KM; 2004)

 A facelift model of the second generation was introduced in May 2008.
 From 2006, it was manufactured at the Žilina Plant in Slovakia.
 A second facelift was introduced in the UK in early 2009, only a few months after its first facelift.

-The Sportage was named as one of the most reliable vehicles from the 2009 Consumer Reports reliability survey.
-The Kia Sportage ranked second in the "20 least expensive 2009 vehicles to insure" list by Insure.com.
-According to research, the Sportage is one of the least expensive vehicles to insure.
+The Sportage was named as one of the most reliable vehicles from the 2009 Consumer Reports reliability survey. and ranked second in the "20 least expensive 2009 vehicles to insure" list by Insure.com.